carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-8-29-Week1CarolRamsey.md

 **Tip-of-the-Week:**

 Chris Stephenson is the head of Education for Google.
 Her research found that computational thinking was influenced by dispositions as well as knowledge.
-These are true of all my favorite developers:
+Her research is in computational thinking in young folks, but my favorite grown-up developers also share these dispositions.
 •	Confidence in dealing with complexity
 •	Persistence in working with difficult problems
 •	The ability to handle ambiguity